Fighting Driving Fatigue – Tips For Truck Drivers

-Driving a truck for longer and lonely routes can take a toll on physical and mental health of a driver.
-Truck driving profession isn’t one of the healthiest – irregular sleep routine, greasy food at rest stops, lack of exercise, and being away from family – make it difficult for a driver.
+Driving a truck for longer and lonely routes can take a toll on the physical and mental health of a driver.
+The truck driving profession isn’t one of the healthiest – irregular sleep routine, greasy food at rest stops, lack of exercise, and being away from family – make it difficult for a driver.
 Here are a few tips to elongate your career as a truck driver, while staying healthy and safe.

 - Power naps: According to scientists and researchers, a nap should be of at least 20 minutes long, in order to give the body and mind a little rest.
 Before getting ready for a longer drive, take a break.
-Even if you sleep for less than an hour, your body will refreshed, and you will be able to drive for a little longer.
+Even if you sleep for less than an hour, your body will be refreshed, and you will be able to drive for a little longer.

 - Healthy meals: Most rest stops and drive-thru serve foods that are rich in fats and sugar, not a very healthy combination for truck drivers.
-It is always better to pack some healthy meal options like fruits with you.
+It is always better to pack some healthy meal options like fruit with you.
 If possible, you can also invest in a small stove and a crockpot, and cook your own meals.
 You may find a hidden chef within you!

 - Supplements: See a physician, and ask them to prescribe good vitamin supplements for you.
-When you cannot have a completely nutritional meal, these vitamin supplements will take care of any deficiency.
+When you cannot have a complete nutritional meal, these vitamin supplements will take care of any deficiency.
 Make sure to take these vitamins only after consulting with a professional.

-- Make a quick stop: Most accidents on road happen when the driver keeps driving even when they are tired.
+- Make a quick stop: Most accidents on the road happen when the driver keeps driving even when they are tired.
 Do not commit this mistake.
 Your life is more valuable.
 If you are feeling tired, pull over, get down from your cabin, stretch your legs, and get some air.
 It will help you in feeling relaxed.

 - Stay hydrated: Contrary to the beliefs, water keeps you more relaxed than any other drink.
 Sure caffeine will make you feel better, but once the effect wears off, it will leave you more stressed.
 Water, unsweetened fruit juices, coconut water are better for your body than any other drinks.